metacall/core/README.md

 # Abstract

 **METACALL** is a library that allows calling functions, methods or procedures between programming languages.
-With **METACALL** you can transparently execute code from / to any programming language, for example, call Python code from JavaScript code.
+With **METACALL** you can transparently execute code from / to any programming language, for example, call a Python function from NodeJS.

 `sum.py`
 ``` python